Listen to this article:

 Nine years later, an attempt at a Delta Air Lines (DL) deal for ZW to operate as a Delta Connection will be scrapped.
 Nevertheless, until March 2018, ZW continued its codesharing activities as a regional air carrier for the American Eagle via a code-sharing arrangement with AA.

 Since March of that year, ZW has once again been operating solely as a United Express regional air carrier with primary hubs located at ORD and IAD.

 The airline currently serves 75 destinations under United Express, with nearly 350 flights a day.
-The regional carrier had annually transported nearly six million passengers by 2019.
+The regional carrier transported nearly six million passengers by 2019.